DevOpsStyle/AzureInfra-Copilot-for-Docs/README.md

 ---

 *Azure Resource Metadata Analyzer is a continuous improvement project (Artifact) built to automate Azure resource documentation and reporting.
+The heart of the project are the community.
 We invite contributions and encourage innovation through new feature suggestions and performance optimizations.*